dnccsemarang/eShoping-php-native/README.md

 ## Warning !!!

-This project is only for practice and there are still many limitations such as user authentication, therefore anyone who uses this code can develop it even better.
+This project is only for practice and there are still many limitations such as user authentication, checkout order, therefore anyone who uses this code can develop it even better.

 ## Database
 - product